codmpm/esp-ccs811-bme280-mqtt/README.md

 This lib compensates the CCS811 not through temperature and pressure but through temperature and humidity.

-Currently I'm testing if my setup works and the values are reliable - so pleas see this as a work in progress.

-__Any Feedback and help is appreciated!__
+__ Currently I'm testing if my setup works and the values are reliable - so please see this as a work in progress.
+Any Feedback and help is appreciated!__

 ---